MaXeraph/GoTO/README.md

 # GoTO
-Navigation system that recommends the user the most optimal method of transportation
+Navigation system that recommends the user the optimal method of transportation

 case 407J2QL